kyathamkarthik/Rock-Vs-Mine-Predection/README.md

 # Rock-Vs-Mine-Predection
- This is my first Projrct
+ This is my first Projr\ect
+Author - Kyatham Karthik